 Frank served as the Boulder County Surveyor for 20 years and as a result, assembled the most comprehensive collection of survey records in the County.
-Our records date back over 150 years and form the basis for much of the surveying in Boulder County.
+Through him our records date back over 150 years and form the basis for much of the surveying in Boulder County.

 Our "True Point of Beginning" was July 31, 1964, when Frank joined forces with his ex-University of Colorado roommate and brother-in-law Robert F. Barrell, P.E.
 (1921-2003) of Findlay Ohio and incorporated Drexel, Barrell & Co.
-The duo formed Drexel Barrell to provide quality civil engineering and surveying throughout Boulder County and across the Front Range.
+The duo formed Drexel Barrell to provide quality civil engineering and surveying throughout Boulder County and across Colorado.

 Bob served in the US Navy (radar and electronics) during WWII.
 After the war, he earned an undergraduate degree in electrical engineering (at CU Boulder) and a masters degree of business administration (University of Buffalo).

-Two of the Company's landmark projects during the Drexel and Barrell era were the annexation, surveying, and engineering of the 4,500 employee IBM Plant site, a new addition to the City of Boulder in 1965 and the engineering of the Pearl Street Mall in 1976.
+Landmark projects during the Drexel and Barrell era were surveying the NORAD tunnels beneath Cheyenne Mountain, runway and NORAD additions at Peterson AFB, and platting and engineering the 3,500-acre Cheyenne Mountain Ranch, all in Colorado Springs; the annexation, surveying, and engineering of the 434-acre, 3.7-million s.f., 4,500 employee Boulder IBM Plant site in 1965; and surveying and engineering the Pearl Street Mall in 1976.

 Settergren, PLS joined the company in 1964

 and advanced through the ranks to eventually become a